Parenting a Child with ODD

 Watch the video and understand the concept of Antecedent, Behavior and Consequence.
 Teach this to your child so they understand behaviors do not just occur.

-Tips for parents using this concept for ODD:
+Tips for parents using this concept after an ODD diagnosis:

 - Be sure your child understands the concept that behaviors are preceded by thoughts or actions.
 This concept is very important.

 - Discuss with your child the “Antecendents” to their behaviors.
 What causes them?
 Help them define these and write them on a piece of paper for later review.

 - Explore options for other behaviors to occur when those “Antecedents” occur.